 A person can add oats to their diet by eating porridge or oat-based cereal for breakfast.

-A 2020 study shed more light on how this happens.
-The team found that beta-glucan reduces LDL cholesterol by trapping bile acids and limiting how much cholesterol the body absorbs during digestion.
+A 2020 paper found that a soluble fiber — beta-glucan — reduces LDL cholesterol by trapping bile acids and limiting how much cholesterol the body absorbs during digestion.

-The body uses cholesterol to produce bile acids, replacing those that are trapped, which leads to an overall reduction in cholesterol levels.
+The body uses cholesterol to produce bile acids, replacing trapped ones, which leads to an overall reduction in cholesterol levels.

-The beta-glucan in barley also has a positive effect on the gut microbiome and blood glucose control, further benefiting heart health.
+The beta-glucan in barley also has a positive effect on the gut microbiome and blood sugar control, further benefiting heart health.

 Nuts are a good source of unsaturated fats, which can help lower LDL cholesterol levels, especially when they replace saturated fats in the diet.